-If you are a parent of a child with Sensory Processing Disorder, you are aware of many triggers.
+Be aware of possible triggers.
+If you are a parent of a child with Sensory Processing Disorder, you are aware of any triggers.
 Crowds, noises, or even textures can overwhelm a sensory child.
 Keep a diary or logbook of any situations that can trigger your child.
 It is important to relay information such as what works and what doesn’t work.
 If your child is going to school, camp, or daycare, sharing your knowledge of how to avoid situations and calm your child should be shared with other professionals.

-When your child is having a meltdown, it is hard to remain calm.
-Whether you are out in public or in your home.
+Stay Calm.
+When your child is having a meltdown, it is hard to remain calm, whether you are out in public or in your home.
 When your child is having a meltdown, it is possible for them to hit or throw items.
-Keeping your voice calm and not making any quick movements help create a calming environment.
+Keeping your voice calm and not making any quick movements helps to create a calming environment.
 By doing this, it will help your child feel safe and be able to calm down.